Pumped Hydro Recoverable Grants Program

 |Project location||Within the NSW region of the National Electricity Market|

-The NSW Pumped Hydro Recoverable Grants Program Guidelines (the Guidelines; PDF 4MB) set out the eligibility and merit criteria for the Program and provide applicants with key information for their submissions.
-Applicants should familiarise themselves with the Guidelines prior to applications opening.
-The Guidelines should be read in conjunction with the Frequently Asked Questions (PDF 150KB) .
+The NSW Pumped Hydro Recoverable Grants Program Guidelines (the Guidelines; PDF 2.3MB) set out the eligibility and merit criteria for the Program and provide applicants with key information for their submissions.
+The Guidelines should be read in conjunction with the Frequently Asked Questions (PDF 164KB).

 The Program’s application and assessment process is competitive, and submissions will be assessed against the eligibility and merit criteria, which are further defined in the Guidelines.
-This flow chart represents a high-level overview of the application and grant awarding process.
+This flow chart represents a high-level overview of the application, assessment and grant awarding process.
+The current stage of the application and assessment process is indicated in green.

 - NSW Electricity Infrastructure Roadmap (Overview)